stanfordnlp/pyvene/README.md

 ### `The capital of Spain is.ipynb`
 This is a tutorial of doing simple path patching as in **Path Patching**[^pp], **Causal Scrubbing**[^cs].
 Thanks to [Aryaman Arora](https://aryaman.io/).
 This is a set of experiments trying to reproduce some of the experiments in his awesome [nano-causal-interventions](https://github.com/aryamanarora/nano-causal-interventions) repository.

+### `If the cost is between X and Y.ipynb`
+This is a tutorial reproducing one of the main experiment in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
+Different from the first tutorial, this one involves trainable interventions that actively search for alignments with model internals.

+### `Hook with new model and intervention types.ipynb`
+This is a tutorial of integrating new model type with this library as well as customized interventions.
+We try to add `flan_t5` as well as a simple additive intervention.
+This tutorial covers a simple experiment as in `The capital of Spain is.ipynb`.

 ## System Requirements